Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 • Verification of US Citizenship or Legal Residence

-Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined under the Arizona Revised Statutes and Arizona Administrative Code.
-Please review and complete the Application for Social Work Licensure for the state of Arizona.
+Each applicant seeking to become licensed must meet and/or complete the requirements for the Licensed Bachelor Social Worker as defined by the State of Arizona.
+Please review and complete the Application for Social Work Licensure for the State of Arizona.

 Arizona Board of Behavioral Health Examiners